omar-ahmd/Radiation_dose_Prediction/README.md

 Single GPU training

 train file arguments:
-- model: Specifies which model to use for training.
+- **model**: Specifies which model to use for training.
 The default value is 'DCNN', but it can also be set to 'AUTOENC' or 'DCNN_2ENC'.
-- GAN: A boolean flag that indicates whether to train the model using GAN loss or not.
+- **GAN**: A boolean flag that indicates whether to train the model using GAN loss or not.
 By default, this flag is set to False.
-- bottleneck: Specifies which bottleneck architecture to use.
+- **bottleneck**: Specifies which bottleneck architecture to use.
 The default value is 'DFA', but it can also be set to 'Vit' or 'None'.
-- loss: Specifies which loss function to use during training.
+- **loss**: Specifies which loss function to use during training.
 The default value is 'ROI', but it can also be set to 'ROI_SM' or 'L1'.
-- weighted: A boolean flag that indicates whether to give more weight to samples that don't have PTVs.
+- **weighted**: A boolean flag that indicates whether to give more weight to samples that don't have PTVs.
 By default, this flag is set to False.
-- output_path: Specifies the directory where the trained model and other output files will be saved.
+- **output_path**: Specifies the directory where the trained model and other output files will be saved.
-- PTV_estimate: A boolean flag that indicates whether to train a model to estimate missing PTVs.
+- **PTV_estimate**: A boolean flag that indicates whether to train a model to estimate missing PTVs.
 By default, this flag is set to False.
-- batch_size: Specifies the batch size for training.
+- **batch_size**: Specifies the batch size for training.
 The default value is 32.
-- list_GPU_ids: Specifies which GPUs to use for training.
+- **list_GPU_ids**: Specifies which GPUs to use for training.
 By default, only GPU 0 is used.
-- max_iter: Specifies the maximum number of iterations.
+- **max_iter**: Specifies the maximum number of iterations.
-- epochs: number of epochs, By default 50
+- **epochs**: number of epochs, By default 50
-- iter-per-epoch:
+- **iter-per-epoch**:
-- split-seed: training validition split seed
+- **split-seed**: training validition split seed
-- without_distance: distance transform of the ptvs with the inputs
+- **without_distance**: distance transform of the ptvs with the inputs

 ```
 cd <prb_dir>